amol-verma-allen/grpc-comp-demo/README.md

 1. Run these commands to build binary for services -

    chmod +x run.sh

+After that run this command -

    ./run/sh

-2. Open Two terminals -
+3. Open Two terminals -

    First run mock-server service in one terminal -